 FirstLight will provide information to identify Project-related land management and maintenance practices and the usage of Project-related recreation areas.
 Annual maintenance activities are typically conducted during the growing season every year and may include vegetation management, erosion control, road maintenance, and other general project maintenance.
+Recreational use information of the Northfield Mountain study area will be gathered as part of the study plans under Section 3.6 Recreation and Land Use.
 This information will be analyzed with results from the wildlife and botanical field surveys at the Northfield Mountain Project to identify the relationship between Project facilities, recreational uses and wildlife and botanical resources and identify practices to avoid or minimize impacts.